What Is a Commitment Ceremony?

 Grow Your Love with Gorgeous Promise RingsCommitment Ceremony vs. Civil Ceremony

 A commitment ceremony is different from a civil ceremony.
 In fact, the two are basically opposites.
 In a civil ceremony, you go to a government building (usually a courthouse) and have a certain official (usually a magistrate) witness your vows.
 The marriage license is signed, and you’re legally married from that point on.
+The main difference between a traditional wedding and a civil ceremony is that civil ceremonies typically do not include religious elements.

 Civil ceremonies are a popular choice for people who want the legal benefits of being married but don’t want to plan (and/or pay for) a traditional wedding.
 They also don’t have to be all-business.
 Plenty of people dress up in all the fun wedding finery for a courthouse ceremony, and friends and family can usually come along (up to a point).